16 Ways Leadership Assessments Strengthen Talent Strategy

 Deploy leadership assessments to select and develop leaders who exemplify critical competencies valued by the organization.

 Organizational culture only evolves when it’s reinforced by leadership behavior.
 Leadership assessments measure alignment between individual leadership styles and desired cultural values.
-This is critical during transformations like digital adoption, restructuring, or leadership transitions.
-The right assessments can identify cultural champions as well as those who may resist change, helping HR build targeted development or change management strategies.
+This is critical during transformations like digital adoption, corporate restructuring, or leadership transitions.
+The right assessments can identify cultural champions as well as those who may resist change, helping human resources (HR) build targeted development or change management strategies.

 8. Accelerate Onboarding and Integration